BingWangEd/ChinaFriends/README.md

 ## Project Background
 This website is designed and built by Bing Wang for the organization ChinaFriends.
+You can find the demo [here](https://morning-ridge-10634.herokuapp.com/).

 ## Technical Support
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).